eeshvardasikcm/fearless_simd_P_2-1/P_2-1_docs/eeshvar_das_notes_02.md

 proposal that I will implement along first.
 Implemting more advanced precision (P_3) using my highly relaxed precision design can be an option for later implementation.
+## derived design
+my design is derived directly from the repository that this is a fork of.
+I will have to understand
+that the designer/owner of that main fearless SIMD repository may have already designed or intended to design the designs I have made.
+I will have to make specific details according to the licensing of that main fearless SIMD repository attempting to follow licenses accordingly.